Mary SmithFormer Mayor of the Township of Selwyn

 I grew up on a family dairy farm in what is now the City of Kawartha Lakes, so I have always felt familiar with the agricultural aspects of our community.

 My husband Al and I have lived in Lakefield since 1976 and raised our three children here.
 Over those years I became increasingly involved in the community as a volunteer.

 In 1997 I was acclaimed to the position of Deputy Reeve on the Village of Lakefield Council and became a member of Peterborough County Council at that time.

-I’ve been a member of the provincial Municipal Property Assessment Corporation Board, on behalf of all municipalities, since 2012.
+I have been a member of the provincial Municipal Property Assessment Corporation board, on behalf of all municipalities, since 2012.

 I couldn’t have done any of this without the support of my family, particularly my husband Al.